DoctorWkt/alic/Part_12/Readme.md

 After that, if the `ASTnode` holding the declaration has a count (i.e. it's an array), we copy this count into the new symbol.

-After this, if we see a `=` token, we must have an intial value or set of values.
+After this, if we see a `=` token, we must have an initial value or set of values.
 We call `decl_initialisation()` to get an `ASTnode` tree that holds this.
 Now it gets interesting.
 We have to walk this tree to a) output these values to the QBE file and b) check that we have the correct count of them and that their type matches the array/struct member they belong to.

 Here are the essential bits of code: